The Guide to Use Storytelling in Training and eLearning Effectively

 The aim of your idea is to solve a problem so tell the story of how you were affected by this matter and how this led to your product/service.
 Make sure that you’re making the story relatable to the workplace by using real-life situations as it is easier to see why your goods will add value to customers’ lives.

-For example, below is a short animated video talking about basic knowledge for the business law course that will be used to online teach students of UNSW.
+For example, below is a short animated video using storytelling in training, which talks about basic knowledge for the business law course.
+It’s used to teach students of UNSW online.

 With storytelling, abstract concepts are broken down into bite-size pieces with daily characters and situations.
 This helps learners know how to apply theories into reality quickly and effectively.